 The Contribution of Islamic Scholars to Economics

 Whenever there is a reference to what Muslims did in the Islamic Golden Era in terms of the contributions to the body of knowledge, it is because it is worth it.
-These early Muslims did so much in various spheres of knowledge that it is not possible to forget their efforts in a hurry.
-The interesting thing is that whenever the contributions of these Muslims are referred to, many quickly think of mathematics, astronomy, and other similar sciences.
+These early Muslims did so much in various spheres of knowledge.
+The interesting thing is that whenever the contributions of these Muslims are referred to.
+Many quickly think of mathematics, astronomy, and other similar sciences.
 What many do not know is that the Islamic scholars of that era also contributed to economics.

 What is now referred to as classical Islamic economic thought cannot be discussed without making mention of some scholars.
 One of the most prominent of these is Al-Ghazali.
 It was Al-Ghazali who did the classification of economics as a whole, as one of the sciences that are linked with ethics, religion, metaphysics, and even psychology.
 Another scholar and early Islamic economic thinker of that era is Nasir Al-Din Al-Tusi.